eleclib/DE-BugList/README.md

 - [Won't Fix] AI unable to up-find-remote wild-camel/wild-camel-class
 - [Fixed] up-get-fact / up-get-focus-fact / up-get-target-fact / up-get-player-fact   don't return true
 - [Fixed] counting buildings (dynamically) does not include pending
+- [Fixed] up-create-group unable to assign to an empty list
+- [Fixed] unable to count other players' organ-gun-line/gbeto-line/gbeto/organ-gun/elite-organ-gun (retuns -1) but elite-gbeto works
+- [Fixed] counting other players' barracks huskarl or elite barracks huskarl returns -1, counting huskarl-set returns 2 less than expected
+- [Fixed] object-data-move-x/y not working when object not moving
+- [Partially Fixed] DUC finding ally buildings [building-class/all-units-class finds all the pieces of TC (109, 618, 619, 620, 1649) instead of just 109]
+- [Partially Fixed] up-get-object-type-data: object-data-speed doesnt work and returns -2, object-data-dropsite incorrectly gives 109 (town-center) when it shouldnt be avilable for this command [object-data-dropsite gives 68 (mill) whereas it should be something like -1]
+- [Partially Fixed] up-get-object-data: object-data-train-site not working for villagers (including idle villager type), object-data-dropsite bugged for villagers (always gives 109 (town-center)) when it should give mill, lumber camp, or mining camp depending on what it was assigned to [object-data-gather-type still has the same bug as before where it doesn’t change until the villager starts gathering the new resource.
+It needs to change immediately when the villager is assigned to the new resource.]

 ...\
 IN PROGRESS\